milosmrda/elementary-panel-logomark/README.md

 ### install logo

-Download one of the following logos, choosing size based on the "scaling factor" used by `gsettings`.
+Download one of the following logos to `~/.config/gtk-3.0/`, choosing size according to the "scaling factor" used by `gsettings`.
 (This factor, which can be checked with `gsettings get org.gnome.desktop.interface scaling-factor | sed 's/.* //'`, is used to "zoom in" the user interface.
 The default, non-zoomed value is `1`.)

  size                      | <img src="example-logo-standard.png" width="30"> standard logo | <img src="example-logo-button.png" width="30"> button logo
 :-------------------------:|:--------------------------------------------------------------:|:------------------------------------------------------------: